 Essential to Powering HPC - Intel High Bandwidth Memory

 While Intel's legacy of generation-over-generation processing improvement remains intact, they've also enhanced application performance with better memory use.
-High Bandwidth Memory is a way of better using the CPU's processing speed by enabling it to receive, process, and manage more data.
+High bandwidth memory is a way of better using the CPU's processing speed by enabling it to receive, process, and manage more data.

 In their 3rd Gen Intel Xeon Scalable Processors (Code name Sapphire Rapids), Intel delivers 64 GB of high bandwidth memory per socket and eight channels of DDR5.
 To make use of this innovation, solution providers can select from three memory modes:

-This mode is used in servers that don't have DDR modules installed.
+HBM Only Mode - This mode is used in servers that don't have DDR modules installed.
 It enables the use of HBM exclusively for the entire operation of the server - applications, OS, and other services.
 If memory consumption is higher than 64 GB per socket, the memory required for applications and the OS can decompose that memory across multiple sockets.
 Intel recommends using the numastat Linux utility or Intel VTune profiler to measure memory consumption.
 No software modifications are required to run this memory mode.

-This memory mode makes HBM memory transparent and uses it for cache for the DDR memory.
+Cache Mode - This memory mode makes HBM memory transparent and uses it for cache for the DDR memory.
 Like the HBM-only mode, the cache memory mode does not require software modification.
 Doing so allows applications to exceed memory usage of 64 GB per socket.

-Flat mode enables applications to use HBM memory while the OS and other services use DDR memory.
+Flat Mode - Flat mode enables applications to use HBM memory while the OS and other services use DDR memory.
 This configuration allows the applications to have sole use of HBM memory, thus, in some cases, enabling their best possible performance.
 However, modifications to a solution's code may be necessary to operate the CPU in this mode.

-Is it Time for Your Solution to Leverage Intel HPC powered by HBM?
+Is it Time for Your Solution to Leverage Intel HPC Powered by HBM?

 As you know, HPC is enabling applications to process more data in more places than ever.
 And thus, you may be already exploring how HPC and HBM can power your solution forward.
 If not, remember that, as you read this, your competitors might be considering it.
 So, to keep your solution leading the way, think of how the unprecedented power of HPC powered with HBM can have on an application like yours and how you can take advantage.

 As a first step, look to UNICOM Engineering to provide the systems integration expertise you need to power your solution.
-As an Intel Technology Provider and Dell Technologies OEM Partner, they're able to supply, build, and support the best hardware to meet or exceed the needs of your application and help you bring it to market faster.
+As an Intel Technology Provider and a Dell Technologies Titanium OEM Partner, they're able to supply, build, and support the best hardware to meet or exceed the needs of your application and help you bring it to market faster.
 Schedule a consultation today to learn more about how UNICOM Engineering can keep you moving forward.